Wrongful Termination: Your Rights and Recourse

 Attorneys evaluate a case by weighing three factors, according to Sessions: One, can a case of liability against the employer be established?
 Two, what are the damages?
 Three, can an award be collected against this employer?
 It would be senseless, for instance, to bring even a good claim against an employer who has declared bankruptcy.

 8. What are your options?
-Sessions suggests the following:
+Sessions suggest the following:

 • Do nothing.
 Court cases can be time-consuming, costly and stressful.
 Some people decide to waive their rights and get on with life.